engtuncay/engtuncay.github.io/svelte/arts/art-svelte-for-new-developers.md

 <h1>Svelte for new developers by Rich Harris (2019)</h1>

-Source : https://svelte.dev/blog/svelte-for-new-developers (some parts may be modified)
+Source : https://svelte.dev/blog/svelte-for-new-developers (some parts may be modified or added)

 APR 16 2019